mkgilbert/hpl_tester/README.md

   ```$ python hpl_tester.py --nodes=3 --procs=16 --mem=30```
   The above example would run xhpl on 3 nodes, and 16 procs per node with 30 GB per node.
 This would be a total of 48 tasks running on the server.
 4. Check the output for each run inside the 'test_runs/<your_specs>/output' directory.
-5. running 'parse_results.py' will automatically go through your output directory and find the best result configuration and print it to the screen.
+5. running 'parse_results.py' will automatically go through your output directory and print the sorted results to test_runs/test_results.txt.